 Sundowners in these parts are a must.
 The sunsets are spectacular over the water and you have more of that planned as you head into Botswana next.
 It's all sub-tropics with broad-leafed woodland plains, wide rivers and proud wildlife stalking the open spaces.

 Shametu River Lodge

 On the way: An early start this morning.
 Ask your guide to wake you and if you are up early enough and time allows it's an early morning drive in the Mahango Game Park before you start on the drive to Maun.
 It's not a boring drive, but there's also not much to stop and see on the way.

-Your guide will drop you at your accommodation and here you bid your guide farewell and the remainder of your tour is by road and light aircraft transfers.
+Your guide will drop you at your accommodation and here you bid your guide farewell.
+The remainder of your tour is by road and light aircraft transfers.

-When your're there: Relax at your lodge, enjoy a swim and a sundowner - tomorrow you head into the Okavango Delta.
+When you're there: Relax at your lodge, enjoy a swim and a sundowner - tomorrow you head into the Okavango Delta.
 A little down time for the afternoon and another pleasant evening beneath the dark night skies.

 Today's charter flight is incredible.
 You could well say this was the activity for the day and it would be a day well spent, but it's only a short flip and then you're there.
 Sad but also not really because now you're in the heart of safari land and on landing you're off on your first game drive to the lodge.

 When you're there: Water safaris, birdwatching, guided mokoro rides (traditional poled dugout canoes), walking safaris, game viewing: the quintessential delta experience.
 Wildlife is prolific and the scenery is wonderful.

 *Your stay is booked on a fully inclusive basis which includes your scheduled camp activities with lodge guides